neo-chem-synth-wave/literature/0000/00001231_mcauthorsky_a_e_et_al.md

 Indent every row instead of the first and last with a tab space.
 Title the citation with the surname of the first author followed by the year.
 If duplicates occur, distinguish them by adding a, b, c, etc. ordered by publication date.
-If a site does not offer the BibTex format, please download the available format (_e.g._, RIS) and convert it to BibTex.
+If a site does not offer the BibTex format, please download the available format (_e.g._, RIS) and convert it to BibTex using this [converter](https://www.bruot.org/ris2bib).
 (_e.g._, `@article{mcauthorsky0000 ... }`)